 In discussing with locals and others who have been here for awhile, La Caja is great for prescriptions, minor ailments and emergencies that require immediate attention, but for anything else, the wait time could be long as compare to the private healthcare system in Costa Rica.

 We have used the private Costa Rica healthcare systems a few times and have been very impressed by the results.

 Most medicines cost more in Costa Rica than in the United States.
 However, in many cases, due to the more relaxed lifestyle, healthier food and increased exercise, you may find that you don't need that blood pressure or cholesterol medicine.
 Once you are able to join La Caja, all medicines are free.

 Existing prescriptions from other countries can be refilled by taking the empty container to the pharmacy although certain controlled medication will require a Doctor's appointment prior to refill.

 In Costa Rica, the patient owns the test report and results.
 While Doctors retain the information, and will forward it upon request, you are responsible for keeping and bringing the data to other Doctors, if needed.
 This is a huge difference from the United States and reduces the cost because the huge and complex data infrastructure is not needed here.

 If you have major health issues, Costa Rica may not be for you unless you are willing to pay for private insurance and live close to one of the major private hospitals, mostly around San Jose and the adjacent suburbs.
 Live out in the country, and experience a major event, most likely you won't get help in time.

 For those paying out of pocket, medicine is expensive but services are not anywhere close to the amount they charge in the United States.

-Once you become an official resident, medicine and care is available through CAJA, for a nominal monthly fee, but wait times will most likely be longer than private hospitals.
+Once you become a temporary or permanent resident, medicine and care are available through La Caja, for a nominal monthly fee, but wait times will most likely be longer than private hospitals.